rmshkv/nbscuid/docs/source/howtosetupdevelopment.md

 which nbscuid-run
 ```

-# How to do this for the mom6-tools examples
+# How to set up mom6-tools diagnostics

 1. Clone my fork of mom6-tools